JBCL About Time Professional - Time Recording

 - start selecting inside

-time range near the top or bottom and move either up or down as you wish
+the current time range near the top or bottom and move either up or down

-dont't have to start at the actual top row - if you are closer to the
+- (You dont't have to start at the actual top row - if you are closer

-top it will move the top, if you are closer to the bottom it will move
+to the top it will move the top, if you are closer to the bottom it

-overlaps into another one it will only alter the time to the edge of
+another one it will only alter the time to the edge of the other one.

-you want to move the start or finish times of a job into the previous
+- (If you want to move the start or finish times of a job into the

-or next jobs times, then move the other job start or finish times out
+previous or next jobs times, then move the other job start or finish

 Editing details of a time sheet entry.